 I left a late-night comment stating that “finding another hospital that supports VBAC” is just not a reality in many areas of the country.
 It’s literally not possible.
 Not even in the highly populated state of California.
 (Barger, 2013)

-I also suggested rather than calling women stupid or debating the validity of the decision to have a home VBAC , we should consider why women make this decision.
+I also suggested rather than calling birthing people stupid or debating the validity of the decision to have a home VBAC, we should consider why they make this decision.

 First, it is not one they take lightly.
 Every parent wants a safe, healthy birth for themselves and their baby.
 It takes more research, work, and energy to plan a home VBAC—and it usually means thousands of out-of-pocket dollars up front.
 It is most certainly not the easy way out.

 Women choose out-of-hospital birth due to disrespectful and abusive care, including obstetric violence and forced/coerced cesareans, delivered by hospitals.
 Parents also choose out-of-hospital VBAC due to VBAC bans and restrictive VBAC policies (i.e., repeat CS scheduled at 39 weeks, labor can only last 12 hours, baby must weigh less than _____, no induction/ augmentation, etc.).